Howell Davis: Character

 Captain William Snelgrave, the master of the Bird, a vessel captured by the pirates in 1719, later wrote an account of his experience.
 His ship was taken by Thomas Cocklyn's men, who abused him.
 However, when informed of this, Davis protected Snelgrave and obviously made a favourable impression on him.
 Snelgrave concluded that Davis was a man "who (allowing for the Course of Life he had been unhappily engaged in) was a most generous humane Person".

 In popular culture

-The legend of Howell Davis has inspired recent works of fiction such as The Noble Pirates by R. L. Jean.
+The legend of Howell Davis has inspired recent works of fiction such as The Noble Pirates by R. Laham.

 Howell Davis makes a minor appearance in Ubisoft's 2013 game Assassin's Creed IV: Black Flag, where his ship is tracked by protagonist Edward Kenway, who is seeking Bartholomew Roberts.
-When Kenway arrives in Príncipe, he discovers Davis' shot corpse, and then makes a partnership with Roberts and kills the two corsairs responsible for Davis' death, John Cockram and Josiah Burgess.
+When Kenway arrives in Príncipe, he discovers Davis's shot corpse, and then makes a partnership with Roberts and kills the two corsairs responsible for Davis's death, John Cockram and Josiah Burgess.
 Later in the game, Roberts wears Howell's costume.